germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 ## What are Elixir Supervisors?

-An elixir supervisor is a process whose sole purpose is to watch other processes linked to it (children), trap exits, watch for incoming messages that a process has failed, and respond appropriately.
-For example, when a linked process crashes, the supervisor can restart the crashed process, or it can kill and restart entire sections of our application.
-This is an extremely powerful way to handle errors in Elixir.
-It allows us to determine how much (or how little) we want errors to propagate across processes.
-(If none of that makes sense, take a quick look at the [introduction to concurrency][intro-to-concurrency] blog post I wrote a little while ago.)
+An elixir supervisor is a process whose sole purpose is to watch other processes linked to it (children), watch for incoming messages that a process has failed, trap exits, and respond appropriately.
+For example, when a child process crashes, the supervisor can restart the child process, or it can kill and restart entire sections of our application.
+If none of that makes sense, take a quick look at the [introduction to concurrency][intro-to-concurrency] blog post I wrote a little while ago.

+Using supervisors to manage entire sections of our application is an extremely powerful way to handle errors in Elixir.
+They allow us to determine how much (or how little) we want errors to propagate across processes.
+Indeed, supervisors are the foundation for Elixir's fault tolerance.

 Though we could create supervisor processes from scratch, Elixir (and Erlang) give us everything we need in OTP!
-With OTP, we get the following for free,
+OTP will do the following for us,

-* Starting and running the supervisor process.
+* Start and run the supervisor process.
-* The supervisor process traps exits.
+* The supervisor process will traps exits.
 * Child processes are started and linked to the supervisor process.
 * When a crash happens, the supervisor process receives an exit signal and performs corrective actions, such as restarting the crashed process.
 * If a supervisor is terminated, child processes are terminated immediately.

 And best of all, OTP makes it so easy for us!
-Let's take a look at how to use the supervisors that come with OTP.
+Let's take a look at how to define the supervisors that come with OTP.

 ## Supervisor Spec

-There are two ways to use define supervisors in elixir, the first one is the _dynamic_ way by using `import Supervisor.Spec` in any function.
+There are two ways to define supervisors in elixir.
+The first one is the _dynamic_ way by using `import Supervisor.Spec` in a function.

 ```elixir
 import Supervisor.Spec